 It’s a neat way to paint a rough natural surface such as a tree trunck, and it works great for stone and rock too.

 Hope this watercolor tutorial on lifting paint has been helpful.
-If you have any questions, ping me on Facebook, or send me a message from my contact page.
+If you have any questions, send me a message from my contact page.
 I'll do my best to answer them, and I hope to upload more tutorials for you as 2020 progresses.